 The proposal is outlined in the following scenarios:

-- Scenario 0: Outpatient areas
+- Scenario 0: Green areas

 - Entrance poster: PPE_Scenario_STOP_0_PosterNo19v1_Nov20_Ref_MS146306

-- Scenario 0+: All green inpatient areas with a suspected Covid-19 patient
+- Scenario 0+: Outpatient and all green inpatient areas with a suspected Covid-19 patient

 - Entrance poster: PPE_Scenario_STOP_0+_PosterNo20v2_Dec20_Ref_MS146376